lwldcr/Docs/python_abc.md

 Python 3 is not fully back-compatible, so python2 program may not run on python3.

-Fortunately, after several years of progressing Python 3 has become strong and powerful and many third party libs has moved to Python 3 from Python 2.
+Fortunately, after several years of progressing Python 3 has become strong and powerful and many third party libs have moved to Python 3 from Python 2.

-We recommend new Pythoners choose Python 3 as your programing platform instead of Python 2.There are some significant improvements for Python 3 compared to Python 2, so experienced Python 2 programmers are reasonable to try Python 3.
+I recommend new Pythoners choose Python 3 as your programing platform instead of Python 2.There are some significant improvements for Python 3 compared to Python 2, so experienced Python 2 programmers are reasonable to try Python 3.

 ## Language basics